open-tale/open-tale.github.io/_docs/02-characters.md

 1. Spend any of the first 20 attribute points;
 2. Compute the character's qualities;
-3. Choose the character's perks, if intended;
+3. Choose the character's skills, if intended;
 4. Set the initial wealth to 1.

+**Note**: For Magicy based characters, it's fundamental to acquire at least one skill in the very beginning.

 The table below displays the total cost of the initial attribute levels: